 Sick Leave shall be accrued at the rate of twelve (12) hours per month commencing the first month in which the employee starts on or before the 16th and for each month of service in which the employee is employed past midnight on the 16th of the month.
-Upon ratification of this Agreement, employees with less than 1000 hours of accumulated sick leave shall have a new year-end maximum accrual of 1000 hours.
-Employees that have 1000 hours or more of accrued sick leave shall have a new year-end maximum accrual of 1400 hours.
-Upon ratification, the Village shall buy back accrued, unused sick leave in excess of 1400 hours at 50% of the employee's rate of pay as of January 1, 2015, and deposit the value into a Retiree Health Savings Account.
-Upon such payment, the excess hours shall be deducted from the employee's sick leave accrual.
+Employees with less than 1000 hours of accumulated sick leave on September 21, 2015 shall have a year-end maximum accrual of 1000 hours.
+Employees that have 1000 hours or more of accrued sick leave on September 21, 2015 shall have a year-end maximum accrual of 1400 hours.